 We have been getting special logistic support from Old Town Portsmouth local Mike Goodwin.
 He knows the needs of boats being a lifetime small boater and an avid supporter of the Schooner VIRGINIA.
 For three days running now he has provided transportation for shopping.
 He also provided some material for a fix in the electrical department.
 We hope he remains willing to assist…we have another transportation requirement today.

-Jan C. Miles, a Captain of Pride of Baltimore II
+Jan C. Miles, Captain with Pride of Baltimore, Inc.